Law, Democracy and Welfare (LDW)

-Law, Democracy and Welfare is one of the research groups at the Department of Administration and Organization Theory, and is a part of the Centre for Research on Discretion and Paternalism and the Centre on Law and Social Transformation.
+Law, Democracy and Welfare is one of the research groups at the Department, and includes two large research initiatives: Centre for Research on Discretion and Paternalism (Director: Prof. Marit Skivenes) and Centre on Law and Social Transformation (Director: Prof. Siri Gloppen).

-Our current projects collect data from all regions of the world, with an emphasis on Africa, the Americas and Europe.
+Our current projects collect data from all regions of the world, with an emphasis on Europe, the Americas and Africa.

 Our group meetings take place on Thursdays from 14.15-15.45.

 Some of the meetings are organized as a collaboration between the Centre for Research on Discretion and Paternalism, the Centre on Law and Social Transformation and the research group "Law, Democracy and Welfare"Western Norway University College.

 The Law, Democracy and Welfare Research Group hold responsibility for the Master's course AORG325: Discretion and Paternalism.
 The course is interdiciplinary, and open for students at the Faculties of Social Sciences, Psychology and Law.
 The course will not be held spring 2021.